-If you are travelling in Jamaica prior to your volunteer program, you will need to liaise with the local team to arrange a pick up from your location, or make your own way to the volunteer accommodation.
+If you are traveling in Jamaica prior to your volunteer program, you will need to liaise with the local team to arrange a pick up from your location, or make your own way to the volunteer accommodation.

 Orientation is provided by our Jamaica team at the volunteer accommodation.
 Orientation begins at 9:00 AM Monday morning and covers everything you need to know for your volunteer program in Jamaica – an introduction to Jamaica, Jamaican customs, rules and expectations, safety, travel opportunities in Jamaica, and an introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 Volunteer schedule example